gaurav311086/CPE593-HAMS/final_project/README.md

 To run simulation:
   1. make sim
-  2. using gtkwave open simulation dump (vcd file) located in ./out/build/logs/
+  2. use gtkwave to open simulation dump (vcd file) located in ./out/build/logs/